 Although genital herpes cannot be cured, the symptoms of an outbreak can be treated.
 Antiviral drugs like Valaciclovir and Aciclovir are used to target the HSV virus, slowing its growth and helping the body to cope.
 Antivirals can also reduce your chances of infecting a partner with herpes.
 While you are waiting for the antiviral medications to take effect, you can use topical anaesthetic creams to reduce the pain of sores and cracked skin.

-If you are also suffering from fever or associated symptoms as a result of a herpes outbreak, our online GP may recommend additional treatment to alleviate these symptoms.
+If you are also suffering from fever or associated symptoms as a result of a herpes outbreak, the doctors on our platform may recommend additional treatment to alleviate these symptoms.

 How do I prevent herpes?